Prohibition in Canada: Repeal

-Since each province had its own laws, any attempt to generalize liquor control legislation distorts the situation.
-Quebec repealed prohibition in 1919; British Columbia in 1921, and this rolled across the country roughly west to east.
+Quebec adopted a prohibition law in 1919, but, following a 1919 referendum, allowed nonetheless the sale of light beer, cider, and wine in hotels, taverns, cafés, clubs, and corner stores.
 Quebec had a more liberal system than most places in North America at the time.
-They legalized the sale of light beer, cider, and wine in hotels, taverns, cafes, clubs and corner stores in 1919.
 Two years later, faced with extensive smuggling of hard liquors, the province legalized the sale of spirits in government run stores.

-Quebec, a convenient train ride from the eastern seaboard of the United States, became a mecca for thirsty Americans, even inspiring the song "Hello Montreal."
-British Columbia's new law initially covered only public sale in stores.
+A convenient train ride from the eastern seaboard of the United States, Quebec became a mecca for thirsty Americans, even inspiring the song "Hello Montreal."

+Nova Scotia had adopted a form of prohibition in the Nova Scotia Temperance act of 1910, which applied to the entire province except Halifax.
+Halifax was added in 1916 making the full province dry, at least legally.
+Its seaport culture lessened support for the ban and also made its enforcement difficult.
+It was dropped in 1930 after a 31 October 1929 referendum.

+From 1921 to 1925, five provinces repealed prohibition, usually after conducting a referendum on dropping prohibition.
+New Brunswick and Ontario dropped it in 1927.
+Nova Scotia dropped it in 1930.

+British Columbia's new law initially allowed only sale of liquor in special liquor stores.
 Public drinking remained illegal until 1925, when "beer by the glass" legislation permitted beer parlours to open in hotels.

-Alberta repealed prohibition in 1924, along with Saskatchewan, upon realizing that the laws were enforceable only at great expense.
-Alberta replaced Prohibition with government-store sales of hard liquor and beer "parlours" selling beer under strict conditions.
+A prohibition plebiscite was conducted in Alberta on 3 November 1923, and a majority voted in favour of replacing prohibition.
+In 1924 Alberta replaced prohibition with government-store sales of beer, wine and hard liquor, and licensed beer "parlours" selling beer under strict conditions.

+Saskatchewan held a referendum on 16 July 1923 and repealed prohibition in 1924, replacing it with government sale of liquor.

 Prince Edward Island was the last province to repeal prohibition in 1948.

-Despite the lifting of provincial Prohibition laws, it still remained illegal for most types of liquor to be shipped across provincial borders, under the Importation of Intoxicating Liquors Act, into the 21st century.
+Despite the lifting of provincial prohibition laws, it still remained illegal for most types of liquor to be shipped across provincial borders, under the Importation of Intoxicating Liquors Act, into the 21st century.
 In response, Okanagan MP Dan Albas tabled Bill C-311, which would repeal this restriction and allow the interprovincial distribution of wine (but not beer or spirits).
-With the promise of potential for increased investment in Canada's wine industry if the restrictions were lifted (owing to wineries finally being able to distribute their product nationally), the bill passed the House with a vote of 287–0 in June 2012.
+With the promise of potential for increased investment in Canada's wine industry if the restrictions were lifted (owing to wineries finally being able to distribute their product in other provinces), the House of Commons passed the bill in amended form by a vote of 287–0 in June 2012.
 However, the exemption created by the amendment is subject to the laws of the province into which the wine is being shipped.
-So far, the provinces have responded inconsistently.
-For example, Ontario and British Columbia have permitted the interprovincial transport of wine on the person (up to one case), but have made no law or policy that allows interprovincial shipment of wine.
+So far, the provinces have opened their borders inconsistently to outside alcohol.
+For example, Ontario and British Columbia permit the interprovincial transport of wine on the person (up to one case), but have made no law or policy that allows interprovincial shipment of wine.

 Dry communities in Canada

-Municipalities in Canada that have prohibited or restricted sale of alcohol within their borders: